How the Specter of Communism Is Ruling Our World (Chapter Sixteen: The Communism Behind Environmentalism)

 c.
 Ecological Marxism

-Ecological Marxism adds the concept of ecological crises as an augmentation to Marxian arguments about the economic crisis of capitalism.
+The originating links between ecological ideas and Marxism appear to emerge in these connections between Tansley, Lankester, and Marx.
+While environmentalism is an ideology concerned with protecting the environment against damage to the natural environment generally, ecology concerns the relationship between living things and their environment, and thus provides the theoretical basis for defining the harm done to the environment.
+Eco-Marxism takes these ideas a step further, adding the concept of ecological crises to augment its arguments about the economic collapse of capitalism.
 It seeks to expand the supposed conflict between the bourgeoisie and the proletariat by adding an inherent conflict between production and the environment.
 This is the theory of double crisis or double conflict.
-In Marxist theory, the basic conflict of capitalism is between productive forces and the relations of production, which is called the primary conflict.
-The secondary conflict happens between the environment of production (the ecosystem) and the productive forces and relations of production together.
-In this theory, the primary conflict leads to economic crisis, while the secondary conflict leads to ecological crisis.
+In Marxist theory, the primary conflict of capitalism is between productive forces and the relations of production, while the secondary conflict happens between the environment of production (the ecosystem) and the productive forces (capitalism).
+In a Marxist view, the primary conflict leads to economic crisis, while the secondary conflict leads to ecological crisis.

 d.
 Ecological Socialism